sagemath/trac_to_gh/Issue 4466.md

 # Issue 4466: fix det in linbox case to fail if proof=False isn't also set

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4466

 Original creator: was